dfinity/portal/docs/developer-docs/quickstart/local-quickstart.md

         dfx deploy

     The `dfx deploy` command output displays information about the operations it performs.
-For example, this step registers two identifiers—one for the `hello_backend` main program and one for the `hello_frontend` frontend user interface and installation information similar to the following:
+For example, this step registers two identifiers.
+One is for the `hello_backend` main program and the other one for the `hello_frontend` frontend user interface and installation information similar to the following:

         Creating a wallet canister on the local network.
         The wallet canister on the "local" network for user "mainnet" is "rwlgt-iiaaa-aaaaa-aaaaa-cai"